Product set growth in virtual subgroups of mapping class groups: Product set growth

 \subsubsection{Helfgott type growth}

-As mentioned in the introduction, the study of product set growth has often previously focussed on estimating the size of double and triple products of sets.
+As mentioned in the introduction, the study of product set growth for arbitrary sets has often previously focussed on estimating the size of double and triple products of those sets.
 Here we give a link between uniform product set growth and the growth of triple products.